pharrisee/TheFrontLinuxServerInfo/README.md

 Run this script, and you should have a folder in the place specified as `$targetDir`.

 ### Starting the server

+Create a shell script called `theFront.sh` with these contents.

 ```bash
 #! /usr/bin/bash